danielricks/BYU-Agent-2016/README.md

-# IEEE-CIG-2016-Text-based-Adventure-AI-Competition-Winning-Agent
+# BYU-Agent-2016

 This is the source code for the agent that [won](http://atkrye.github.io/IEEE-CIG-Text-Adventurer-Competition/2016/11/07/Results/) the IEEE CIG 2016 Text-based adventure AI Competition.
 It has been formatted to work with [autoplay](https://github.com/danielricks/autoplay).

 ## Usage

-Download the files in this repository and place them in the agents directory.
-Download the supplementary file [here](https://drive.google.com/open?id=0B3lpCS07rg43TldDMnVIbnUtOEk) and place it in that same directory.
-Use it like you would a typical agent.
+The following files go in the agents directory:
+* byuAgent.py
+* verbFinder.py
+* master_verbs.p (available [here](https://drive.google.com/open?id=0B3lpCS07rg43TldDMnVIbnUtOEk)))

+The agent functions as normal within the autoplay framework.